oracle/oci-cli/scripts/examples/project_o/README.md

  - Added “reg" column to identify region key in default table output
    - This is not shown nor available in csv or text formats.
    - Region isn't in the resource data for most data types. **o** is extracting it from the ocid
+ - **o** runs on *Windows* PowerShell and Command shell.
+Not fully tested, but the basics appear to work.

+#### New in version 1.9 (2023-07-05)
+- "Best match" command selection adjusted to accept shorter input for commands in common, core services.
+This was needed because oci-cli supports more services and more commands than before, making it more difficult to find unambiguous shortcuts.
+- More shortcuts for `o structured-search --query-text` where clauses:
+   - Use `c` or `l` for "compartment" or "lifeCycleState", followed by `=` or `!=` and the name of a compartment or lifeCycleState.
+Don't worry about quotation marks around terms.
+E.g.
+      - `query all resources where (c = sales || c = kevco) && l != terminated`

 ## How **``o``** works
  - **``o``** compares your input with thousands of ``oci`` commands, and uses an fuzzy matching to find the command you want.